Here's what's in the second stimulus package - KESQ

 Grants for theaters and other live venues

-The bill would create a $15 billion grant program for live venues, theaters and museum operators that have lost at least 25% of their revenues.
+The package creates a $15 billion grant program for live venues, theaters and museum operators that have lost at least 25% of their revenues.

 The initial grant can total up to $10 million per eligible business.
 A second grant, worth half the amount of the first, may also be available.

-Note: This story has been updated with President Donald Trump signing the bill into law on Sunday night.